 In this example, we've used the CachedNetworkImage widget to display an image from the internet.
 The imageUrl property specifies the URL of the image.
 While the image is loading, a CircularProgressIndicator is displayed, thanks to the placeholder property.
 If the image fails to load, an error icon is displayed, which is specified by the errorWidget property.

 Similarly, for implementing PhotoView in Flutter, we have other packages like photo_view and gallery_image_viewer.
 The photo_view package provides a simple zoomable image/content widget, enabling users to interact with images using gestures such as pinch, rotate, and drag.
-On the other hand, the gallery_image_viewer package allows us to create a gallery image viewer that supports both local and network images, providing features like pinch to zoom and swipe to navigate through images.

 These packages, when used effectively, can significantly enhance the way images are handled in your Flutter applications.